 6. NYSLERS - NYSLERS provides retirement benefits as well as death and disability benefits.
-Members who joined NYSLERS prior to January 1, 2010 need five years of service to be fully vested.
-Members who joined NYSLERS on or after January 1, 2010 need ten years of service to be fully vested.
+Members who joined prior to January 1, 2010 need 5 years of service to be fully vested.
+Members who joined on or after January 1, 2010 need 10 years of service.